Connecting a laptop

 - Ensure you have connected your laptop to the Group Telepresence codec using the supplied cable.

 - Make a video call.

-- On the touchscreen controller, press share my PC screen:
+- On the touchscreen controller, press share screen:

 The display appears in one screen (connected to Video Out HDMI port 1 on the rear of the codec), and the view of the conference appears in the other screen.
 If there is only one telepresence screen, the display is the main view and the video shows in a picture-in-picture view.
 You can change what you see in a video call using the controls on the touchscreen controller (refer to Using in-call features).

 If you only have one screen, the main view is the PC display and the view of the other participants is in PiP view in the corner of the screen

 - To change the view you see, use the display tab on the touchscreen controller:

 The display tab is described in greater detail in Using in-call features.